-What to expect from the hospitalist
+What to expect from our department

 Hospitalists are among the first faces kids see when they’re transferred to an inpatient or observation unit.
 During this process, our team confers with the admitting doctor and the patient’s pediatrician to gather information and plan for first-rate care.